marvinlabs/customer-area/readme.txt

 = 6.3.0 (2015/) =

+* New: changes for better WordPress 4.4 support
 * New: Add addresses (home, billing) to the user profile - one step towards better CRM integrated into WP Customer Area
 * New: Allow overriding the action (download/view) on a per file basis using hooks (or via settings in the Enhanced Files addon)
 * New: add attachment details to log event for download/view